Carmen Calvo: Personal life

 At the age of 19, she married her childhood sweetheart, with whom she had a daughter at the age of 22.
 She and her daughter share a love for rock music.
 Subsequently, she married sociologist Manuel Pérez Yruela, former spokesperson of the Regional Government of Andalusia and researcher professor of the Institute of Social Studies of Andalusia.
 They divorced.
 She has two granddaughters.

-On 25 March 2020, she tested positive for COVID-19 during the first wave of the pandemic.
+On 25 March 2020, Calvo tested positive for COVID-19 and was hospitalized with a respiratory infection during the first wave of the pandemic.
 Público announced that Calvo had recovered from the illness in May 2020.

 She is a fan of bullfighting.